 The harvest of natures bounty

-Wether lambs sold as they finish or as store lambs for further fattening.
+Whether lambs are sold as they finish or as store lambs for further fattening.
 Preparation for gimmer and draft ewe sales.
 Wean lambs.

 Harvest Potatoes.
 Start harvest of beets.

 Ploughing and harrowing (disc harrowing to quickly open compacted soil to reduce water runoff in heavy rains).

 Find out more about what is happening in the Year on the farm